MEGA65/open-roms/CONFIG.md

 ## Miscelaneous features

+### `CONFIG_FANCY_BANNER`

+If enabled, prints more colorful startup banner.
+Eye candy only.

+Needs some space in BASIC segment, varies between targets.

 ### `CONFIG_DOS_WEDGE`

 If enabled, a simple DOS wedge is available from the direct mode - supports `@<drive_number>`, `@<command>`, `@$`, `@$<params>` and `@` commands.